scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 In this model, students engage in
-"legitimate peripheral participation" by working with tools under the mentorship of experts, gradually becoming more central in the "community of practice".
+"legitimate peripheral participation" by working with tools under the mentorship of experts, gradually becoming more central in the community of practice.
 This model has been applied to both software engineering education and open source community participation :cite:`ye2003toward`.